-MacroMavens has been delivering prescient insights on emerging macroeconomic trends and their implications for global financial markets for nearly 20 years.
+MacroMavens has been delivering prescient insights on emerging macroeconomic trends and their implications for global financial markets for more than 20 years.
 The firm was founded in 2002 by Stephanie Pomboy, who spent the prior decade working with Ed Hyman at CJ Lawrence and ISI Group.
 Recognizing that the greatest investment opportunities lie where market perception has strayed from economic reality, MacroMavens scrupulously analyzes the data, delving beneath the surface, to find hints of shifting trends.
 Our rigorous analytic approach and willingness to take on the conventional wisdom have consistently enabled us to identify major macroeconomic events – and steer our clients around them — well ahead of the curve.
 We see the trends that noise-obsessed, consensus thinkers on Wall Street miss.

 MacroMavens identified the impending inflation of the housing bubble in 2002—before it was even the subject of debate.

 Argued that financials were just the other side of the housing coin and would get hit as housing bubble burst (2 years early)

 When Animals AttackDecember 2007

 Argued that the fallout from the housing and credit bust would drive the US economy into biggest downturn since the Great Depression.

 Serenity NowMarch 2008